Blogs

 Global demand for fatty acids is around 13 million tons, with key end uses - detergents and soaps, personal care and cosmetics, and food processing – accounting for around three quarters of this annually.

-China is the largest consumer of fatty acids accounting for over a third of global demand in 2024, with the rest of the Asia region accounting for nearly thirty percent.
+China is the largest consumer of fatty acids accounting for over a third of global demand in 2024, with the rest of the Asia Pacific region accounting for nearly thirty percent.
 China has experienced the highest growth as several palm plantation owners have built oleochemical facilities in the country to satisfy growing demand for personal care products.
+The majority of China's fatty acid feedstock is palm oil imported mainly from Indonesia and Malaysia.
+Palm oil is favoured due to its cost, high yield, and fatty acid composition.
+While soybean oil is primarily used for edible purposes in China, a portion is diverted for industrial use, including fatty acid production.
+This is primarily sourced from Brazil, the United States, and Argentina

-Global growth in fatty acid demand is also driven by developing economies mainly in South-East Asia, countries such as Indonesia and Thailand, in addition to China.
-Demand has grown strongly in recent years reflecting these countries diversifying into oleochemicals downstream from fatty acids, in addition to growing populations and burgeoning middle class driving consumption into the detergent, cosmetic and personal care and food sectors.
+Besides China, global growth in fatty acid demand is driven mainly by countries in South-East Asia such as Indonesia and Thailand.
+Demand has grown strongly in recent years reflecting these countries diversifying into intermediates downstream from fatty acids, in addition to growing populations and burgeoning middle class driving consumption into the detergent, cosmetic and personal care and food sectors.
+India is another country expected to see strong demand growth, underpinned by developments in the pharmaceutical and plastic sectors.

-Asia Pacific is expected to be the focus for capacity development over the forecast period, with both Indonesia and Malaysia implementing policies to increase the downstream processing of palm oil.
-In December 2024, Indonesia announced an increase export duty on crude palm oil (CPO) to 10 percent from the current 7.5 percent to finance higher subsidies for biodiesel.
-Indonesia collects taxes to subsidize its mandatory biodiesel program, which will increase the biofuel’s content from the current 35 percent to 40 percent (B40).
-Implementation of the mandate was scheduled for January 2025 but has been delayed until February.
 Furthermore, the Indonesian government has announced that by 2026, the biodiesel blend will increase to B50, with plans to completely halt diesel imports.
 Similarly, Malaysia raised export duties on CPO in November 2024, with the increase designed to promote local downstream refining operations, according to Plantations and Commodities Minister Johari Abdul Ghani.
 Indonesian palm oil is increasingly used within Indonesia.
 Domestic use of palm oil for either local consumption or downstream manufacturing increased from 32 percent of production in 2018 to 44 percent in 2022.
 Data from the Indonesian Palm Oil Association (GAKPI) shows that in 2022, over half of the domestically consumed palm oil was used for the biodiesel and oleochemical industry with the remainder used in food products.

 Find out more…